A Tale of Temples in Kathmandu

 This particular complex is located on top of a hill, with 365 steps up to its summit.
 While the climb is a little arduous and the 200 rupee entry fee for foreigners is a little disappointing, both are well worth it.
 It’s a rather compact complex, so it did seem a little crowded, but it’s still a beautiful spot.
 The views across the rest of the city are great, but I preferred the views of the stupa and surrounding monastery buildings.

-The whole complex actually covers two or three peaks, the others being shorter and hosting less impressive attractions, making them therefore naturally less crowded.
-I found a quiet spot where I could enjoy the sunset in relative peace on one of them, the only disruption being one of the brazen monkeys stealing my water bottle.
+The whole complex actually covers two or three peaks, the others being shorter and hosting less impressive attractions, making them therefore less crowded.
+I found a quiet spot where I could enjoy the sunset in relative peace on one of them, the only disruption being one of the brazen monkeys stealing my bottle of water.
 The experience made a pleasant bookend to my time in Kathmandu, marking the end of one chapter of my Nepal trip and the start of the next…

 One last thing…

 Well, nearly.
 There was one last noteworthy experience in Kathmandu.
 I decided to go out into Thamel that evening to see if I could find some kind of nightlife.
 I was aiming for a particular club that a quick bit of online research suggested was pretty popular.
 I found that, like the post office, it was closed, but there were some sounds of revelry coming from an Irish bar nearby.
 It doesn’t matter where I go in the world, there is always an Irish bar!